Biodiesel Prices, markets & analysis

 Updated to mid-April 2014

-Sources said this is because RME is now the main ingredient in FAME 0 blends because of a lack of soybean methyl ester (SME) and palm methyl ester (PME).
+Market participants said that this was because RME RED was the main ingredient for FAME 0 RED blends as a result of limited supply of cheaper blending components such as soybean methyl ester (SME) RED and palm methyl ester (PME) RED.

-Meanwhile in the US, the fate of the second Renewable Fuel Standard (RFS2) and reinstatement of the biodiesel tax incentive is the main focus for players in the US market.
-The American sector is anxious to reinstate the $1 per gallon biodiesel tax incentive that expired on 31 December 2013.
-The future of that incentive is considered to be critical by most biodiesel producers.
+In the US, the fate of the Renewable Volume Obligations (RVO) and reinstatement of the biodiesel tax incentive is the main focus for players in the US market.
+The American sector is anxious to reinstate the $1 per gallon biodiesel tax incentive that expired on 31 December 2013 and the ruling on the federally-mandated blending volumes.
+The future of that incentive and blending volumes are considered to be critical by most biodiesel producers.
+The US Environmental Protection Agency (EPA) proposed to maintain the biomass-based diesel standard for 2014 and 2015 at the 2013 level of 1.28bn gallons.
+The US EPA finalized its 2014 RVO rule for the renewable fuels standard (RFS) and submitted it to the Office of Management and Budget (OMB) for review on 22 August.
+The publication of the proposed rule, expected this fall has precipitated widespread concern in the industry.

 The ICIS global biodiesel report offers weekly spot prices and market developments on all mainstream grades of biodiesel in Asia, Europe, US and Argentina, all in one publication.